Best Practices for Email Marketing Design

 - A summary of the proposition.
 Simultaneously, the header summarises the email’s proposition.
-This serves to swiftly communicate the bulk of the message to help ensure retention.
+This swiftly communicates the bulk of the message to help ensure retention.

 - Incitement to continue reading.
-Finally, while it summarises the proposition, it intends to encourage the reader to read on.
+Finally, while summarising the proposition, it intends to encourage the reader to read.
 It can achieve this through direct incitement or covert encouragement.